 CLEAR CREEK NATURAL HERITAGE CENTER

-Clear Creek Natural Heritage Area includes the confluence of Clear Creek and the Elm Fork of the Trinity River and was originally established to protect and restore rare bottomland and upland prairie ecosystems.
-The City leases the land from the U.S. Army Corps of Engineers, and is responsible for operation and maintenance of Clear Creek Natural Heritage Area.
+The Clear Creek Natural Heritage Center, located within Lake Lewisville’s upper floodplain, provides residents and visitors with unmatched ecological, educational, and recreational opportunities.
+The Clear Creek Natural Heritage Area includes the confluence of Clear Creek and the Elm Fork of the Trinity River and was originally established to protect and restore rare bottomland and upland prairie ecosystems.
+The City of Denton leases the land from the U.S. Army Corps of Engineers and is responsible for the operation and maintenance of the Clear Creek Natural Heritage Area.